 Hopefully, by now, you are in full turn up mode and saying, “This is my jam.”
 My hope is that you hired a babysitter.
 Don’t worry!
 Your children can get their groove on with this one financial tip:

-- Eliminate allowance, use commission – Create a chart which list weekly household responsibilities (e.g., taking out the trash, washing dishes, cleaning the bathroom, etc.) and a respective pay scale that you decide.
+- Eliminate allowance, use commission – Create a chart which lists weekly household responsibilities (e.g., taking out the trash, washing dishes, cleaning the bathroom, etc.) and a respective pay scale that you decide.
 Let your child experience what it is like to work for money instead of being given a sum of money regularly (i.e., allowance) which can produce laziness.

 Al Riddick is President of Game Time Budgeting, an award-winning, Cincinnati-based financial wellness firm.
 He is the author of The Uncommon Millionaire (featured at select Kroger stores) and a workbook for youth titled Money $mart Teens.
 Al and his wife were recently featured in Money magazine’s A Comprehensive Guide to An Early Retirement.